Diabetes, Obesity, Heart Disease & Uric Acid Caused by Fructose?

-What causes high URIC ACID in the body?
-This is my question today.
 Many of our chronic diseases are associated with high uric acid levels.
-According to Dr. David Perlmutter, elevated Uric Acid is a common thread linking our rising chronic metabolic diseases such as obesity, diabetes, hypertension, heart disease, stroke, gout, insulin resistance, Non fatty liver disease, and Alzheimer’s.
+According to Dr. David Perlmutter, Uric Acid is a common thread linking our rising chronic metabolic diseases such as obesity, diabetes, hypertension, heart disease, stroke, gout, insulin resistance, liver disease, and Alzheimer’s.

 New Discoveries Reveal FRUCTOSE Drives Uric Acid!